-Today, Salasel Co. farmers are not only involved in production but also involved with the business aspect, signing a deal to supply a major food processor with 1,000 tons of onions, with a gross profit of $150,000.
+Today, Salasel Co. farmers are involved not only in production but also with the business aspect, signing a deal to supply a major food processor with 1,000 tons of onions, with a gross profit of $150,000.

 “When the idea was proposed back in 2011, we did not even consider it to be feasible, but look at us now," says Abu El Saoud, one of the founders of the new company.